 Preserve your family’s legacy for future generations by supporting the conservation of North Carolina’s wild places and the development of outdoor recreational opportunities for all North Carolinians.
 In partnership with the North Carolina Wildlife Resources Commission, the Wildlife and Outdoor Recreation Foundation (WORF) is a 501(c)(3) non-profit organization.
 It was established to support charitable, scientific, educational, management and outreach activities that promote conservation, preservation, protection, and enhancement of outdoor and wildlife resources and related recreational opportunities in North Carolina.

 When you give a gift to the Wildlife Diversity Endowment Fund, you give a gift that protects nongame and other species of greatest conservation need in North Carolina.
 Your donation is placed into a fund and the income earned, not the principal, is spent on programs that benefit species not hunted or fished.
-Nongame projects are primarily funded through donations, and every dollar given to the fund is matched with federal and other grants that more than doubles the donation value.
+Nongame projects are primarily funded through donations and every dollar applied to a project or program is matched with federal and other grants.
 You may also honor a loved one by donating in their name.
-Simply select that option on our Donation Form.
+Simply select that option on our Donate by Mail Form.
+To donate online, use the donation button below.

 Donate by Mail